randallli/randallli.github.io/cup.md

 ---

 ## Goal
-* Be the last one with water still in your cup.
+* Be the last one with (the most) water still in your cup.

 ## Setup:
 * Give everyone a cup of water.